 This system proved pretty fruitful and ended up being the backbone for connecting in-scene objects into the system, additionally doing things like controlling GameObject enabled state, supplying per-object recording configuration, and generating Timeline Tracks and their Groups.

-This system went through the most refactoring out of all of the pipeline, of which I shall detail why in the Takeaways section below.
+This system went through the most refactoring out of all of the pipeline, trying to reduce specificity of the project setup.

 Every aspect of the pipeline was extensible.

 Customise how loading works, how assets were handled, new IO, Synchronisation with external hardware and software, custom hierarchies and indexing, utilities, and even queries for the Wizard.

 This was the most powerful part of the pipeline, what enabled its flexibility between projects, and what allows any studio to take up the tools as their own.

 Remote simply integrates Cinemachine's power into a project in a way that any director and editor could understand and operate.